 Before the trip, tour leaders reserve and affirm all tour facets, like accommodations and meals.
 They must detail their plan for each day and should be good at managing time to catch up on all of them.
 Depending on the tour type, they may help with meal preparation or buy some supplies.
 They make sure the whole group is gathered and give needed explanations.
 Tour leaders patiently answer questions related to the trip and enjoy people’s company.

-A tour leader can manage the budget; this means they may have to pay all tour bills and taxes.
+A tour guide can manage the budget; this means they may have to pay all tour bills and taxes.
 They need to spend money frugally to have money available for expenses.
 When the trip is going on right, they should keep it entertaining by providing engaging, updated information and commentaries on the places and sights visited.
 They can also organize fun activities and occasionally invite clients to make subgroups with each other to keep the tour’s vibe friendly, warm, and interactive.

 In the hard times of the trip, tour leaders are obligated to encounter all sorts of situations.
 They need to be aware of the group’s safety and educate them about it.
 They should be adaptable and fully considerate the whole trip.
 For example, if the group contains older people, they must suggest activities that are not hard and dangerous for them to do.
 If a group member feels anxious and unsure about doing a particular thing or going to a certain somewhere due to personal reasons, tour leaders must be understanding, respectful, and comforting.
 They should not force them into something but come up with new ideas and suggestions.
 The priority is for everyone to have a pleasant and safe voyage.